Denver Rideshare Accident Attorneys

 - Spinal cord trauma

 The list is not all-inclusive and shows just a few possible outcomes for your Denver rideshare accident.
 Depending on your injuries, your medical treatment can take weeks to months.
-Some accidents will result in years of treatment due to permanent impairment.
-Many injury victims cannot return to their everyday lives and will face a complete restructuring.
-Meanwhile, the parties who caused your accident are moving on with their lives.
-You will need to adjust how you move through life and make an income.
+Many injury victims cannot return to their everyday lives and will have to adjust how they move through life and make an income.
+At Varner Faddis Elite Legal, we help Lyft and Uber accident victims recover the compensation they need to recover from their injuries and move forward during this challenging time.

 These accidents are like any other car accident, and the results are often the same.
 The main difference is who will pay for the damages.
 While your Denver rideshare accident lawyer works to determine liability and who to file a claim against, you are recovering emotionally, physically, and financially.